๐Ÿ“ข Important Update: We’ve moved to a new organization and package name! Read about the changes โ†’

 Security Note

 The ngrok URL is public (anyone with the link can access it).
 Only share it with trusted AI assistants.
-When you’re done studying, you can close both terminal windows to stop the server.
+When you’re done studying:

 Next Steps